Fábio Carille: Contract dispute with V-Varen

 On 20 December 2023, just hours after his presentation, V-Varen Nagasaki released a note claiming that Carille and his staff already have renewed contracts with for 2024 as early as late November 2023, then reconfirmed Carille's intention to manage V-Varen for another year in early December, after they heard about a news that Carille was in negotiations with Santos.
 On 12 January 2024, Santos announced that they registered Carille as their coach, after knowing that his contract with V-Varen ended on 1 January; V-Varen later released another note stating that Carille and his staff were still under contract for the 2024 season, and that the club will "consider taking appropriate measures" in the future.

 Vasco da Gama

 On 19 December 2024, Carille was announced Vasco da Gama head coach for the upcoming season.
 On 27 April of the following year, he was dismissed.

 Vitória

 On 9 July 2025, Carille replaced Thiago Carpini at the helm of Vitória also in the top tier; he agreed to a contract until December 2026.
 He was sacked on 25 August, hours after a 8–0 loss to Flamengo.

 Goiás

 On 13 October 2025, Carille was named head coach of Goiás in the second division.
+On 8 December, after missing out promotion in the last round, he left by mutual consent.